bmn/livesplit_asl_mgs2/README.md

 The following variables are available in the Variables category:

 Analysis:
 * **ASL_BestCodeName** Shows the best codename available on the current difficulty, or the reason(s) you have already missed it.
 This can be used to keep track of Big Boss runs.
+It updates every time you enter a new room.
 * **ASL_Info** Shows info relevant to your current situation, including boss health values and grip/O2/chaff info.
 Can also be set to show your location (as *ASL_CurrentRoom*) when no contextual info is available.

 Other stats: